10 factors that increase bone fracture risk

 Make sure to include the following nutrients in your diet daily.

 Calcium.
 Calcium isn’t just found in dairy products.
 Dark, leafy greens like spinach and kale have lots of calcium.
 So do sardines, and many seeds (ex., sesame and poppy seeds).
 You might talk to your doctor about your calcium levels.
-It’s generally best to increase calcium through diet and to follow your doctor’s advice on supplementing it.
+It’s generally best to maintain calcium through diet unless your doctor advises supplements.

 Vitamin D. A deficiency of vitamin D exacerbates osteoporosis, causes the painful bone disease osteomalacia and increases muscle weakness, which worsens the risk of falls and fractures.
-Your doctor can check your levels, but supplementing is safe.
+Your doctor can check your levels, but up to 40 percent of Americans have insufficient levels, and supplementing is safe.

 Magnesium.
 Without adequate magnesium, your body cannot absorb and store calcium.
 Greens, beans, peas, nuts and whole grains are good sources of magnesium.